Comparison of Cost Flow Assumptions

 In past periods of inflation, many U.S. companies switched from FIFO to LIFO.
 However, once the switch is made, a company cannot change back to FIFO.

-In addition to the six cost flow options discussed earlier, businesses have another option: expense to the cost of goods sold the specific cost of the specific item sold.
-For example, Gold Dealer, Inc. has an inventory of gold and each gold bar has an identification number and the cost of the gold bar.
+In addition to the six cost flow options discussed earlier, businesses have another option: expense to the cost of goods sold the specific cost of the specific item it decided to sell.
+For example, Gold Dealer, Inc. has an inventory of gold and each gold bar has an identification number with the cost of the gold bar.
 When Gold Dealer sells a gold bar, it can expense to the cost of goods sold the exact cost of the specific gold bar sold.
 The cost of the other gold bars will remain in inventory.
 (Alternatively, Gold Dealer could use one of the other six cost flow options described earlier.)

 Over the past decades sophisticated companies have made great strides in reducing their levels of inventory.
 Rather than carry large inventories, they ask their suppliers to deliver goods “just in time.”
 Suppliers and merchandisers have learned to coordinate their purchases and sales so that orders and shipments occur automatically.